paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-083-retirement.md

 Amendment by Pub.
 L. 98–353 effective July 10, 1984, and applicable to bankruptcy judges who retire on or after such date, see section 116(e) of Pub.
 L. 98–353, set out as a note under [section 8331 of this title](./chapter-083-retirement.md#section-8331).
 See, also, section 122(a) of Pub.
 L. 98–353, set out as an Effective Date note under [section 151 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section151&num=0&edition=prelim), Judiciary and Judicial Procedure.

 #### Effective Date of 1983 Amendment
-Section 1256(f) of Pub.
-L. 98–94 provided that: “The increase in deductions from the pay of a judge of the United States Court of Military Appeals [now United States Court of Appeals for the Armed Forces] required by [section 8334(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/a&num=0&edition=prelim), United States Code, as amended by subsection (a), shall take effect with respect to the first pay period that begins after the date of the enactment of this Act [Sept.
+Pub.
+L. 98–94, title XII, § 1256(f), Sept.
+24, 1983, 97 Stat.
+702, provided that: “The increase in deductions from the pay of a judge of the United States Court of Military Appeals [now United States Court of Appeals for the Armed Forces] required by [section 8334(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/a&num=0&edition=prelim), United States Code, as amended by subsection (a), shall take effect with respect to the first pay period that begins after the date of the enactment of this Act [Sept.
 24, 1983].”

 #### Effective Date of 1982 Amendments
-Section 303(d)(1) of Pub.
-L. 97–253, as amended by Pub.
+Pub.
+L. 97–253, title III, § 303(d)(1), Sept.
+8, 1982, 96 Stat.
+794, as amended by Pub.
 L. 97–346, § 3(j)(1), Oct.
 15, 1982, 96 Stat.
 1649, provided that: “The amendments made by subsections (a) and (b) [amending this section and sections 8339 and 8343 of this title] shall apply with respect to deposits for service performed on or after October 1, 1982, and with respect to refunds for which application is received by either the employing agency or the Office of Personnel Management on or after such date.
 The provisions of section 8334 and [section 8339(i) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8339/i&num=0&edition=prelim), United States Code, as in effect the day before the date of the enactment of this Act [Sept.
 7, 1982], shall continue to apply with respect to periods of service and refunds occurring on or before September 30, 1982.
 Notwithstanding the preceding two sentences, the amendments made by subsection (a) shall apply in the case of any deposit for military service under [section 8334(j) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/j&num=0&edition=prelim), United States Code (as added by section 306(d) of this Act), regardless of whether such military service was performed before or after October 1, 1982.”

 Amendment by section 306(d), (e) of Pub.
 L. 97–253 effective Oct.
 1, 1982, except that any employee or Member who retired after Sept.
 8, 1982, and before Oct.
 1, 1985, or is entitled to an annuity under chapter 83 of this title based on a separation from service occurring during such period, or a survivor of such individual, may make a payment under [section 8334(j)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/j/1&num=0&edition=prelim), and regulations required to be issued under [section 8334(j)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/j/1&num=0&edition=prelim), to be issued by the Office of Personnel Management within 90 days after such effective date, see section 306(g) of Pub.
 L. 97–253, as amended, set out as a note under [section 8331 of this title](./chapter-083-retirement.md#section-8331).